t-mart/wap/docs/config.rst

 You must at least supply one of these, and can at most supply two (for retail and classic).

 You should list **current** WoW versions.
 Otherwise, your addon may be disabled when users install it.

 ``wap`` uses these versions for a few things:

-- To build your package for each version (with the correct ``## Interface`` tag in TOC files).
+- To :ref:`package <wap-package>` each version (with the correct ``## Interface`` tag in TOC files).
+- To :ref:`dev-install <wap-dev-install>` the right package build into the right WoW AddOns path.
+For example a *classic* addon build should not go into a *retail* AddOns directory.
 - To mark on CurseForge which version your package supports.
-- To ``dev-install`` the right package build into the right WoW AddOns path.
-For example a *classic* addon build should not go into a *retail* AddOns directory.

 Examples: